Amazon Go and the Future of Technology

 Each office space needs furnishings to match

 Whether the room is an awkward shape or the business is different from your neighbour’s every office needs furnishings to match.
 You can get a computer program to design an office space and the furnishings to go in it, but the truth is in the fitting.
-How comfortable a chair is or wide a desk, what colours look good and make you feel happy, fabrics that soften or sharpen your furnishings.
+How comfortable an office chair is or wide a desk, what colours look good and make you feel happy, fabrics that soften or sharpen your furnishings.
 These are all touches that a real person will notice when an office is fitted out.
 A computer program or factory machine is ultimately a tool we work with.
 Someone put the ideas into the computer in some form, even if it calculates many options from that small amount of data, it is still a collaborative work between people and machines.

 Amazon ‘Go’ may seem a far cry from the furniture industry